-Because petals contain about 95 percent water, their nutritional value is limited and their calorie count is low.
-However, the petals do contain some vitamin C, though less than that found in rose hips, the fruit of the rose that appears after the flowers drop.
+Because rose petals are about 95 percent water, their nutritional value is limited and their calorie count is low.
+However, they do contain some vitamin C, though less than that found in rose hips, the fruit of the rose that appears after the flowers drop.
 Ancient Chinese medicine used roses to treat digestive disorders, the pain from injuries and menstrual irregularities.

-Eating a varied diet full of interesting foods is the best way to ensure that you get plenty of vitamins and minerals.
-Adding rose petals to your repertoire allows you to explore new cuisines.
-Middle Eastern cuisine, for instance, uses rose water and rose petals in a variety of dishes.
-Try Persian stuffed dumpling squash with rose petals from Epicurious.com or Moroccan peaches from the Rhode Island Rose Society, listed in the Resources section.
+Eating a varied diet full of interesting foods is the best way to ensure that you get plenty of vitamins and minerals, and adding rose petals to your repertoire may encourage you to explore new cuisines.
+Middle Eastern cuisine, for instance, uses rose water and rose petals in a variety of dishes such as Persian stuffed dumpling squash with rose petals.

 Connections to the Past

-In eating, as in life, establishing connections with the past is important to your well-being — witness the feelings that arise when you eat pie made from your grandmother's Thanksgiving recipe or the beef chili that you know generations of your Texan relatives have enjoyed since pioneer days.
-Eating rose petals will transport you to ancient Rome, where roses were added to foods when a celebration of victory occurred.
-You’ll also travel to the White House in 1899 where the chefs made pound cake with a glass of rose water according to “The White House Cookbook.”
+In eating, as in life, establishing links with the past is vital to your well-being — witness the feelings that arise when you eat pie made from your grandmother's recipe or the beef chili that you know generations of your Texas relatives have enjoyed since pioneer days.

-- Washington State University: Edible Flowers and Nutrition
+- Iowa State University: Ten Rules of Edible Flowers

 - Epicurious: Persian Stuffed Dumpling Squash with Rose Petals